Skin Care & Cosmetic Ingredient Glossary (L – O)

 Lactic acid, derived from fermented milk, is one of the most researched alpha hydroxy acids (AHAs), which breaks down the bonds between skin cells so that dead skin cells can be sloughed away to reveal brighter, more even-toned skin.

-It’s part of the skin’s natural moisturizing factors (NMFs) — which occurs naturally in our skin and keep the outer layer hydrated and protected.
+It is part of the skin's natural moisturizing factors (NMFs), which occur naturally in our skin and keep the outer layer hydrated and protected.

 *Syn: Sodium Lactate

 Lanolin is a waxy substance secreted by the sebaceous glands of sheep and is also known as lanolin or wool fat.
 Lanolin acts as an effective emollient - a lubricant on the skin that helps lock in moisture and soften dry, rough, flaky and irritated skin.

 Lavender oil is commonly known for its fragrance and therapeutic components, and works wonders on inflammation and kills bacteria due to its antiseptic and anti-inflammatory properties.

 The flower extract is less potent than the essential oil and is made from dried flowers and oils of the lavender plant.

 *Syn: Lavandula Angustifolia, Lavandula Officinalis